Managing Data in the Cache

 Like quotas, TTL rules are hierarchical.
 If multiple TTL rules apply to a file, the most specific path match takes precedence.

 By default, Alluxio uses an LRU (Least Recently Used) policy to decide which data to evict when cache space is full.
 However, some data is more critical than other data, regardless of how recently it was accessed.
-The Priority Eviction feature allows you to assign an eviction priority to files.
+The Cache Priority feature allows you to assign a cache priority to files.

 When space is needed, Alluxio will always evict data with a lower priority before evicting any data with a higher priority.
 There are three priority levels: HIGH, MEDIUM, and LOW.